microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

 # Configure RBAC permissions

-`Microsoft.ApplicationInsights.Kubernetes` uses the service account to query kubernetes information to enhance telemetries.
-It is important to have proper permissions configured for kubernetes related information like node, pod and so on to be fetched correctly.
+`Microsoft.ApplicationInsights.Kubernetes` uses the service account to query Kubernetes information to enhance telemetries.
+It is important to have proper permissions configured for Kubernetes-related information like node, pod, and so on to be fetched correctly.

-In this post, we will start by describe a method to correctly configure the permissions for an RBAC enabled cluster.
-And then share a guidance for troubleshooting.
+In this post, we will start by describing a method to correctly configure the permissions for an RBAC-enabled cluster.
+And then share troubleshooting guidance.

 ## Assumptions

 In this demo, we will have the following assumptions.
 Please change the related values accordingly:

-* The application will be deployed to namespace of `ai-k8s-demo`.
+* The application will be deployed to the namespace of `ai-k8s-demo`.
 * The application will leverage the `default` service account.

 ## Setup the permissions for the service account

-Depends on various considerations, there could be different strategies to setup the permissions for your service account.
+Depending on various considerations, there could be different strategies to set up the permissions for your service account.
 Here we list 2 common possibilities, as examples.

 * If you want to get the node information along with other info like pod, deployment, and so on, a ClusterRole and a ClusterRoleBinding are required, and here's how to do it: